Looking for a specific file?

 The Open3DLab network is a collection of resource sites for 3D models.
 Open3DLab is for sharing general purpose 3D resources and SmutBase is its adult content focussed sister site.
 SFMLab provides models and maps for use with Source Filmmaker.
 Creators and artists can upload 3D resource files, such as FBX, Blender, Maya or 3ds Max files.
 The files are free to download for anyone.

 SFMLab was founded in 2014 and is the most popular Source Filmmaker resource site outside the Steam Workshop.
 In 2016, we expanded with Smutbase, and in early 2020, Open3DLab rounded out the network of sites.
 Serving over 20.000 files to the public internet, for the common good, and growing every day.

-The sites are maintained by Ganonmaster, with the help of a handful of volunteer moderators who keep the community in check.
+The sites are maintained by Salaryman, with the help of a handful of volunteer moderators who keep the community in check.
 This essentially makes maintaining the site infrastructure a one-man operation.
 The sites are funded by our users, primarily through Patreon and ad revenue.
-If you find the site useful, please consider supporting it through our Patreon page on Patreon.com/SFMLab.
-This will net you several site benefits in exchange, such as ad-free browsing.
-Alternatively, we accept cryptocurrency through the button below.
-Crypto donations can unfortunatelly not be exchanged for site benefits at this time, although we might in the future.
+If you find the site useful, please consider becoming a supporter.
+This will net you several site benefits in exchange, such as ad-free browsing and faster downloads.

 How to use this site

 - Are there any rules to uploading files?

 - Only a few.
 Please take note of the rules below.
 Other than that, use your best judgement.
 We utilize a manual moderation process which means that admins will verify the legitimacy and/or quality of your upload, and judge it by their content standards.

 - Having to go through moderation is tiresome!
 Is there a faster way?